azima-fariha/remove-similar-looking-images/README.md

 # remove-similar-looking-images

 Q1.
-What did you learn after looking at our dataset?
+What did you learn after looking at our dataset? <br />
 The dataset comprises parking garage images captured by surveillance cameras, totaling 1080 images.
 Q2.
-How does your program work?
+How does your program work? <br />
 Step 1: The program examines the available file extensions within the dataset.
 It helps us to know what kind of dataset we are dealing with.

 Step 2: It determines the total number of images present in the dataset.